ignishpc/docs/src/api.rst

     .. method:: mapPartitionsWithIndex(src, preservesPartitioning)

         Performs a specialized map that is called only once for each partition, elements can be accessed using an iterator.
-Like :class:`IDataFrame.mapPartitions` but the partition index is available as the first argument of the function.
+Like :class:`IDataFrame.mapPartitions` but global index of the partition is available as the first argument of the function.

         :param src: Function argument.